tazbin/blog-website-backend-nodejs-REST-API/README.md

 npm start
 ```

-You can be sure that server is running by checking this output in the command window
+You can be sure that the server is running by checking this output in the command window
 ```bash
 server running at port 3000... mongodb successfully connected...